m-odonovan/copilot-studio-relays/Azure Bot Service Relay/readme.md

 # Azure Bot Service Relay
 This is a relay service, which relays incoming messages from an Azure Bot Service bot, and Copilot Studio bot/copilot/agent.
 The original code for this, comes from the following repository -> https://github.com/microsoft/CopilotStudioSamples/tree/master/RelayBotSample
 I have modified that code slightly, as it didnt work as-is.
 Its 98% the same, but with some minor tweaks e.g. support for other Copilot Studio regions.
+This relay is designed to be deployed as an Azure Web App service.

 # Some notes / learnings from the solution: